ocaml/dune/doc/stanzas/rule.rst

     the current directory.
 This feature has been available since Dune 1.8.
   - ``(only <predicate>)`` means that only a subset of the targets should be promoted.
 The argument is similar to the argument of :ref:`(dirs ...)
-    <dune-subdirs>`, specified using the :ref:`predicate-lang`.
-This feature has
+    <dune-subdirs>`, specified using the :doc:`concepts/predicate-language`.
-    been available since Dune 1.10.
+    This feature has been available since Dune 1.10.

 There are two use cases for ``promote`` rules.
 The first one is when the generated code is easier to review than the generator, so it's easier to commit